nextcloud/documentation/admin_manual/installation/installation_windows.rst

    button “to change permissions, click edit”.
 6. Select the “users” user from the list, and check the box “write”.
 7. Apply these settings and close out.

-8. Now open your browser and go to http://localhost/owncloud (or localhost if it is installed in the root www directory).
-This should bring up the ownCloud configuration page.
-9. At this page, you enter your desired ownCloud user name and password for the administrator, and expand the little arrow.
+Continue by following the :doc:`installation_wizard`.
-10. Select MySQL as the database, and enter your MySQL database user name, password and desired instance name – use the user name and password you setup for MySQL earlier in step 3, and pick any name for the database instance.
+Select MySQL as the database, and enter your MySQL database user name, password and desired instance name – use the user name and password you setup during MySQL installation, and pick any name for the database instance.

-.. note:: The ownCloud admin password and the MySQL password CANNOT be the same
-          in any way.

-11. Click next, and ownCloud should have you logged in as the admin user, and you can get started exploring ownCloud, creating other users and more!

 Ensure Proper HTTP-Verb handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~